 The central theme surrounding mooncakes and the Mid-Autumn Festival is that of community.
 Kao said, “For a lot of Asian Americans, for all of us who are born here, and also came here, the Mooncake Festival means a lot to us.
 It’s like our Thanksgiving, time to hang out as you would, stress-free with your family and really share that space.”

 For Nuyen, the holiday is a special time to spend with family.
 “Mid-Autumn, like a lot of holidays that are important to my culture, is all about family.
 So the most fun part is getting to see my mom every year ...
-There's nothing more valuable than getting to see my mom for that amount of time and connecting with her through her heritage, especially this year, when COVID-19 has made it harder to see her more often.
+There's nothing more valuable than getting to see my mom for that amount of time and connecting with her through her heritage.

 Nuyen also compared the tradition of gifting mooncakes to that of Christmas fruitcake.
 “We all buy them and give them to each other during the mid-autumn season, but you know, not everyone wants to receive a mooncake," she said.

-“We would go to grandma's place, we gather, we cook something together and we share it, like we are gifting mooncakes but it's not as big as Chinese New Year," she continued.
+“We would go to grandma's place.
+We gather, we cook something together and we share it, like we are gifting mooncakes but it's not as big as Chinese New Year," she explained.

 How do you make mooncakes?

 Making mooncakes from scratch requires patience — many steps and plenty of time.
 "From start to finish, our dough from scratch at home, it would be probably seven to eight hours, but the way that we do it, we do it more production style," said Kao.
 "We make probably 1.3 to 1.4 million individual pieces a year.
 So for us, we've automated a lot of the painstaking processes.
 We do things in large batches.
 So it's the filling, we separate it from the whole process, I'd say, it would take probably a week to get a full batch ready to go."